shayanmon/Cell_Instance_Segmentation/README.md

 ### Why Instance Segmentation with a Semantic Foundation Model?

 UNI is a pathology foundation model trained via DINOv2 on over 100 million H&E-stained tissue patches.
-Its vision transformer attention heads encode rich *semantic* features — tissue architecture, staining patterns, nuclear texture, and cell morphology — but they have no built-in notion of individual object instances.
-Standard semantic segmentation can label pixels as "WBC" or "RBC," but it cannot distinguish *which* WBC or *which* RBC a pixel belongs to.
-In clinical hematology, the downstream task demands more: counting individual cells, measuring per-cell morphology, and classifying each cell independently.
-This requires **instance segmentation** — delineating every cell as a separate object.
+Its vision transformer attention heads encode rich *semantic* features — tissue architecture, staining patterns, nuclear texture, and cell morphology, but they have no way of determining individual object instances.
+Standard semantic segmentation can label pixels of distinct cell types, but it cannot distinguish *which* WBC or *which* RBC a pixel belongs to.
+This requires **instance segmentation**, delineating every cell as a separate object.
 Blood smears make this especially challenging because red blood cells frequently overlap and touch, causing semantic masks to merge adjacent cells into a single connected region.
-Our approach bridges this gap by pairing UNI's frozen semantic features with a HoVer-Net-inspired decoder that regresses per-pixel horizontal and vertical distance maps pointing toward each cell's centroid.
-Sobel gradients on these distance maps create sharp energy boundaries between touching cells, which marker-controlled watershed then cuts into individual instances.
-By keeping UNI's backbone frozen (Phase 1) and later adding lightweight LoRA adapters (Phase 2), we repurpose its 304M parameters of domain-specific attention as input to an instance-aware decoder — converting patch-level semantic representations into the instance-level predictions needed for cell counting, classification, and morphological analysis.
+My approach bridges mitigates this challenge by pairing UNI's frozen semantic features with a HoVer-Net-inspired decoder that regresses per-pixel horizontal and vertical distance maps pointing toward each cell's centroid.
+Sobel filters on these distance maps create sharp energy boundaries between touching cells, which marker-controlled watershed then cuts into individual instances.
+By keeping UNI's backbone frozen (Phase 1) and later adding lightweight low-rank adapters (Phase 2), the UNI model is repurposed from its 304M parameters of domain-specific attention as input to an instance-aware decoder — converting patch-level semantic representations into the instance-level predictions needed for cell counting, classification, and morphological analysis.

+NOTE: Since this particular dataset only contains binary cell masks without cell type labels, we can only attempt to predict cell objects, not predict the cell type.
+However, this pipeline goes above and beyond and proposes a solution to multi-class instance segmentation.
+Since we have just two classes (0 - background, 1 - cell), the prediction metrics and probability heatmaps at the end are based on binary classification.
+The decoder and loss function is built to segment 4 cell classes (0 - background, 1 - RBC, 2 - WBC, 3 - Platelet).
+This is handled in the cell block with the function **parse_mask_to_instances**, which converts the mask color to class.
+Since we have just black and white, the pipeline will count every RBC labeled "1" as a cell, while WBCs and platelets are also counted as just cells.
+Thus, the result for binary segmentation is reflected in the precision and DICE metrics for RBC, while WBC and platelets are 0 (since we lack the labels).

 ## Architecture